cp-algorithms/cp-algorithms/src/data_structures/treap.md

 }
 ```

-##Supporting of the size of subtrees
+## Maintaining the sizes of subtrees

-To extend the functionality of the Cartesian tree, it is often necessary for each node to store the number of nodes in its subtree - field `int cnt` in the item structure.
-For example, K-th largest element of tree can easily be found for O (log N), or, conversely, for the same asymptotic behavior item number can be found in the sorted list (the implementation of these operations will not be differ from their realization for conventional binary search tree).
+To extend the functionality of the treap, it is often necessary to store the number of nodes in subtree of each node - field `int cnt` in the `item` structure.
+For example, it can be used to find K-th largest element of tree in $O (\log N)$, or to find the index of the element in the sorted list with the same complexity.
+The implementation of these operations will be the same as for the regular binary search tree.

-When a tree changes (add or remove items, etc.), _cnt_ should be also updated accordingly for vertices.
-For that purposes we should create two functions - `cnt ()` - it will return the current value of _cnt_, or 0 if the node does not exist, and `upd_cnt ()`  - it will update the value _cnt_ for this vertex, with the condition - for her sons, L and R, the `cnt` has correctly updated.
-Then, of course, enough to add calls of `upd_cnt ()` to the end of each functions - insert, erase, split, merge - to keep the correct value of _cnt_.
+When a tree changes (nodes are added or removed etc.), `cnt` of some nodes should be updated accordingly.
+We'll create two functions: `cnt()` will return the current value of `cnt` or 0 if the node does not exist, and `upd_cnt()` will update the value of `cnt` for this node assuming that for its children L and R the values of `cnt` have already been updated.
+Evidently it's sufficient to add calls of `upd_cnt()` to the end of `insert`, `erase`, `split` and `merge` to keep `cnt` values up-to-date.

 ```
 int cnt (pitem t) {